john-light/validity-rollups/validity_rollups_on_bitcoin.md

 > An exciting recent development in academic cryptography has been the invention of SNARKs.
 SNARKs are space-efficient, quickly verifiable zero-knowledge cryptographic proofs that some computation was done...
 Then blocks could be constructed which prove their changes to the unspent-output set, but do so in zero-knowledge in the actual transactions.
 They could even commit to the full verification of all previous blocks, allowing new users to get up to speed by verifying only the single latest block.
 These proofs could also replace the DMMSes used to move coins from another chain by proving that the sending chain is valid according to some rules previously defined. [ibid]

 The first production implementation of a validity sidechain protocol is Zendoo, which was activated on the Horizen mainnet in December 2021.[129]
 The Zendoo protocol works by requiring that sidechains are registered on the parent chain and then submit "withdrawal certificates" as checkpoints on the parent chain at the end of each sidechain "epoch".
 Each epoch consists of some number of sidechain blocks that have been added to the chain tip since the end of the previous epoch, plus the forward and backward transfer requests to and from the sidechain.
-The withdrawal certificate contains data about the sidechain, such as the sidechain ID, the epoch ID, the quality of the certificate (showing that it represents the state of the canonical chain), a hash of the current state of the sidechain, a hash of the last sidechain block accounted for, a bit vector defining all of the UTXOs that have been modified (consumed and created), and a zk proof that proves that the withdrawal certificate is valid according to both the rules of the sidechain and the Zendoo protocol implemented on the parent chain.
+The withdrawal certificate contains data about the sidechain, such as the sidechain ID, the epoch ID, the quality of the certificate (showing that it represents the state of the canonical chain), a hash of the current state of the sidechain, a hash of the last sidechain block accounted for, a bit vector defining all of the UTXOs that have been modified (consumed and created), and a validity proof that proves that the withdrawal certificate is valid according to both the rules of the sidechain and the Zendoo protocol implemented on the parent chain.

 A problem can arise if the majority of sidechain block producers continue to produce blocks for an epoch but they do not share the data for these blocks with anyone else, and at they end of the epoch they confirm a withdrawal certificate for this epoch.
 This can create a data availability problem.
 If the sidechain experiences this data withholding fault, then any user who had a transaction confirmed in the unavailable block(s) and _does not_ have the data for the transaction will lose access to the UTXO(s) involved until the data becomes available.
-However, using the information in the withdrawal certificate confirmed on the parent chain, all users who _do_ have a copy of the transaction in which they received a UTXO in the current UTXO set (even just a copy of the raw transaction broadcast over the p2p network) will have enough data to produce a zk proof that proves they own the UTXO as of the last confirmed sidechain state.
-The zk proof can then be used to unilaterally exit the sidechain back to the parent chain.
+However, using the information in the withdrawal certificate confirmed on the parent chain, all users who _do_ have a copy of the transaction in which they received a UTXO in the current UTXO set (even just a copy of the raw transaction broadcast over the p2p network) will have enough data to produce a proof showing that they own the UTXO as of the last confirmed sidechain state.
+The validity proof can then be used to unilaterally exit the sidechain back to the parent chain.

 The Zendoo protocol accepts a nuanced tradeoff between data availability and scalability.
 Recall that in each state update confirmed in the parent chain blocks, validity rollups store all of the transaction data that users need to produce their own validity proofs and unilaterally exit back to the parent chain.
 Validity rollups on bitcoin could therefore confirm at most around 250,000 transactions in bitcoin's 4 million WU block size limit (see details in Table 2).
 In contrast, Zendoo stores a highly compressed representation of the current state of the sidechain in parent chain blocks.
-This compressed representation of the sidechain state puts some users at a risk of data unavailability and imposes a limit on the number of UTXOs that can exist on the sidechain.
+This compressed representation of the sidechain state puts some users at risk of data unavailability and imposes a limit on the number of UTXOs that can exist on the sidechain.
 This puts Zendoo somewhere between validity rollups and validia chains in terms of the strength of its ownership security and its scalability potential.

-The current implementation of Zendoo has a fixed cost of around 152 kilobytes (KB) per withdrawal certificate, assuming a zk proof size of about 45 KB, a bit vector size of about 106 KB (though this varies based on the parameters of the bit vector), and 1 KB for the other miscellaneous sidechain information included in the certificate.
+The current implementation of Zendoo has a fixed cost of around 152 kilobytes (KB) per withdrawal certificate, assuming a validity proof size of about 45 KB, a bit vector size of about 106 KB (though this varies based on the parameters of the bit vector), and 1 KB for the other miscellaneous sidechain information included in the certificate.
 The 106 KB bit vector is parameterized to store a maximum of 4,000,000 sidechain UTXOs and 100,000 UTXO updates per epoch.
 This means that 100,000 transactions could occur on the Zendoo sidechain and so long as the sidechain UTXO set never contains more than 4 million UTXOs, the cost in terms of parent chain block space will be 152 KB per epoch.

 **Table 7.
-Comparing the per-block capacity of different types of UTXO model dual-funded Lightning channel open transactions**
+Comparing the transaction throughput of UTXO-model validity rollups and validity sidechains, using bitcoin as the parent chain**

 | Transaction type             | 1,000,000 WU                          | 3,000,0000 WU                       | Total (tx/block) |
 | ---------------------------- |:-------------------------------------:|:-----------------------------------:|:----------------:|
 | Rollup 1-input-2-output UTXO | Validity proof, script, other tx data | 26,432 txs (113.5 WU/tx)            | 26,432           |
 | Zendoo 1-input-2-output UTXO | Validity proof, script, other tx data | 100,000 txs (106,000 WU/bit vector) | 100,000          |

 > Table 7 description: The block is broken up into 1,000,000 WU and 3,000,000 WU portions to illustrate how in the case of rollup transactions, some of the weight limit is reserved for the validity proof and script data while the rest can be used for the rollup transaction data.
-In the case of Zendoo state updates, there is also a fixed for the validity proof and script data, and Zendoo state updates currently max out at around 100,000 txs per bit vector costing at most 106,000 WU per withdrawal certificate (assuming that, similar to validity rollup data as described in Section 4.1, the witness discount is applied to Zendoo bit vector data).
+In the case of Zendoo state updates, there is also a fixed cost for the validity proof and script data.
+Zendoo state updates currently max out at around 100,000 txs per bit vector, costing at most 106,000 WU per withdrawal certificate (assuming that, similar to validity rollup data as described in Section 4.1, the witness discount is applied to Zendoo bit vector data).

 ## Appendix E. Enabling additional throughput increases with validity proofs